ironpencil/IPTileMap/README.md

 - a very very simple tutorial

-IMPORTANT: you should call the functions that is ended with "InPoint".
+IMPORTANT: you should call the functions that is ended with "InPoint" to work with point in Futile.

 TODO: